I’m sitting here at my practice studio and I began wondering, what is the best age to start drum lessons?

 Many young students who take private lessons will just want to “play” while in a session with a teacher.
 These types of young students will not be will to put in the necessary hard work and hours required to learn a new exercise or groove.

-You, as a parents, are able to help your child out before deciding to take drum lessons by understanding the basics of drumming, reading basic drum notation, and teaching the child yourself.
+You, as a parent, are able to help your child out before deciding to take drum lessons by understanding the basics of drumming, reading basic drum notation, and teaching the child yourself in some cases.

 Some common myths associated with young drummers beginning lessons